 writes about music for Dusted

-Ongaku Otaku magazine has had four issues
+Ongaku Otaku magazine had four annual issues

-magazine is currently on hiatus.
-Its four issues have covered a wide
+published.
+Its four issues covered a wide

 variety of music from Japan's independent music scene, from noise